stonepros/stone/doc/releases/luminous.rst

     - Ubuntu 16.04 Xenial (x86_64 and aarch64)
     - Ubuntu 14.04 Trusty (x86_64)

-  * A first release of Ceph for FreeBSD is available which contains a full set of features, other than Bluestore.
+  * A first release of Stone for FreeBSD is available which contains a full set of features, other than Bluestore.
 It will run everything needed to build a storage cluster.
-For clients, all access methods are available, albeit CephFS is only accessible through a Fuse implementation.
+For clients, all access methods are available, albeit StoneFS is only accessible through a Fuse implementation.
 RBD images can be mounted on FreeBSD systems through rbd-ggate
-    Ceph versions are released through the regular FreeBSD ports and packages system.
+    Stone versions are released through the regular FreeBSD ports and packages system.
 The most current version is available as: net/ceph-devel.
 Once Luminous goes into official release, this version will be available as net/ceph.
 Future development releases will be available via net/ceph-devel